RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Data that could be intercepted while out of the organization’s control
 Answer: A.

-DLP, also referred to as egress monitoring, is used to detect and prevent sensitive data from leaving the organization’s control without proper approval.
+**DLP, also referred to as egress monitoring, is used to detect and prevent sensitive data from leaving the organization’s control without proper approval**.
 Because it is designed to prevent the egress of only certain data sets, options B and C are not correct.
 Controlling data outside the reach of the organization is difficult at best.
 While there are some mechanisms that might accomplish this, DLP is not specifically designed for that purpose, so option D is incorrect.

-### Question # 37 - Which of the following will DLP (data loss prevention or data leak protection) solutions most likely not inspect?
+### [important] Question # 37 - Which of the following will DLP (data loss prevention or data leak protection) solutions most likely not inspect?
 A. Email content
 B. FTP traffic
 C. Material saved to portable media